What is a bone scan?

-- The most basic radiology test to assess the health of bones is the X-Ray; however, with infections and cancer, it is often useful to obtain "functional imaging" to evaluate the bones.
-Functional imaging can measure the rate of bone metabolism, which can be elevated with infections, fractures, and certain cancers.
-It is important to understand that without talking to the patient and knowing the medical history, the results of a bone scan can be very difficult to interpret.
+It is important to understand that without talking to you and knowing your medical history, the results of a bone scan can be very hard to figure out.
 For example, old bone injuries can show up on the scan as an abnormal finding.

 Example of a bone scan result.

-Multiple areas of concern are seen in this patient's bones.
+There are areas of concern seen in this patient's bones.

-How do I interpret the results of a bone scan report?
+How do I receive the results of my bone scan?

-- Following the scan, the images are processed by a computer and read by a nuclear medicine radiologist.
-The radiologist then generates a report for the medical professional that ordered the scan.
+After the scan, the images are processed by a computer and read by a nuclear medicine radiologist.
+The radiologist then writes and sends a report to your provider who ordered the scan.
 Your care provider will be able to talk about these results with you.